Home > Health & Wellness > Health Library > Knee Replacement Surgery

 Risks from knee replacement surgery

 walking) is important to your general well-being and muscle strength.
-Discuss
+Talk

-with your doctor what type of exercise is best for you.
+with your doctor about what type of exercise is best for you.

 donate your own blood to use during surgery if needed.
 This is called